MK-Codecademy/itinerary-app/README.md

 This itinerary builder is a collaborative project.
 If you want to get involved, join our [Discord](https://discord.gg/nzSQnqMj).

+Also, if you don't currently have permissions to work in/clone the repo, let one of us know so we can add you.

 The current status of tasks can be found on the [project board](https://github.com/MK-Codecademy/itinerary-app/projects/1).
 Feel free to assign yourself and get involved.

 For guidelines on how to start contributing, please read the [CONTRIBUTING.md](https://github.com/MK-Codecademy/itinerary-app/blob/master/CONTRIBUTING.md) file.